-The program offers curricula leading to the master of science and doctor of philosophy degrees or a doctoral minor in freshwater and marine sciences.
+The Freshwater and Marine Sciences (FMS) Graduate Program offers curricula leading to the master of science and doctor of philosophy degrees in freshwater and marine sciences.
 Interdisciplinary in nature, each individualized program of study provides graduate training in aquatic sciences and integrates related sciences.
 Students enrolled in the program are advised by faculty in several departments in the College of Letters & Science, the College of Engineering, the College of Agricultural and Life Sciences, and the School of Veterinary Medicine.

 Facilities for freshwater and marine research and instruction in the biological, chemical, and physical areas of limnology and marine sciences are available at UW–Madison through the Center for Limnology, the Water Science & Engineering Laboratory, and the departments of faculty participating in the program.
 The Center for Limnology also maintains a year-round laboratory at Trout Lake.
 This facility is a well-equipped biological field station in the Northern Highlands lake district of Wisconsin.
 Several research vessels are available for research on the Great Lakes.
 Ships belonging to other institutions are used for oceanographic field research.